-In Carroll et al. (2017b), we analyze the supply chain externality between growers and seed companies.
-We calculate the benefits to growers from testing and cleaning spinach seed by simulating growers' optimal decisions and welfare under different levels of seed testing and cleaning.
 We then estimate the spinach seed company's cost to testing and cleaning spinach seeds in order to reduce the level of microsclerotia, and compare the spinach seed company's cost to the grower's benefits.
 Because seed cleaning cost data are not available, we use several functional forms and parameters to estimate potential cost functions.
-We then use the benefits and costs to determine the welfare maximizing level of seed testing and cleaning.
+We also determine the welfare-maximizing level of seed testing and cleaning.